ITSulu/it-projects-llc-odoo-saas-tools/saas_sysadmin_mailgun/doc/index.rst

 -----------

 * From menu ``Settings / SaaS Portal Settings`` put your Amazon Access Key ID and Secret Access Key into Amazon access section and click ``[apply]``
-* From menu ``Settings > Saas Portal Settings`` put your Mailgun API Key into Mailgun access section and click ``[apply]``
+* From menu ``Settings > SaaS Portal Settings`` put your Mailgun API Key into Mailgun access section and click ``[apply]``
-* Open ``SaaS / SaaS / Servers`` and select the saas server where you want to create client databases with mail feature.
+* Open ``SaaS / SaaS / Servers`` and select the SaaS server where you want to create client databases with mail feature.
 Here you should:

  * Click ``[Edit]`` button
  * In ``System Admin Settings`` section fill ``Server IP Address`` field and click ``[Save]``.
- If you want your clients to be able to use Incomming mail feature then there should be public IP address of your server.
+ If you want your clients to be able to use Incoming mail feature then there should be public IP address of your server.
- If you just want your cliets to be able to send mails then there may be any IP address.
+ If you just want your clients to be able to send mails then there may be any IP address.

  * Click ``[Edit]`` button
  * In ``System Admin Settings`` section fill ``AWS Hosted Zone`` field